 WAYNE TOWNSHIP MEETING

-Those also in attendance: Robin Condo, Carl Bathurst, Police Chief Dave Winkleman, Rod Stabley, Matthew Maguire, Robert A. Maguire, Don White, Doris Fritz, Zoning Officer Rodney Shemory and Paul D. Welch, Jr., Esquire.
+Those also in attendance: Robin Condo, Steve Simcox, John & Cindy Noltee, Linda Calhoun, Carl Bathurst, Police Chief Dave Winkleman, Rod Stabley, Malcolm Stabley, Matt Maguire, Bobby Maguire, Don White, Doris Fritz, Tim Eggler, Gale Hall and John Raymond of UGI, Ardell Gardner, Rick Gardner, Wade Swinehart, Rob Bowmaster, Marci Orndorf of the Wayne Township Landfill, Carolyn Hanna, Peg Johnson, Zoning Officer Rodney Shemory and Paul D. Welch, Jr., Esquire

 Board’s Approval of Meeting Minutes